 Nautel will be awarded the SBE Technology Award for its Advanced User Interface (AUI) and associated productivity technologies.

 Local SBE chapters have also earned awards based on their own achievements.
 Some categories recognize two chapters, based on their size.
 Class A represents those chapters whose membership is less than the national median while Class B are those chapters that have membership greater than the national median.

-Award winners will be recognized at the Society's National Awards Dinner on October 27, 2010 in Madison, WI.
-The event is part of the annual SBE National Meeting, which is being held in conjunction with the Wisconsin Broadcasters Clinic, sponsored by Chapter 24 Madison and the Wisconsin Broadcasters Association, held at the Marriott Madison West Hotel.
+Award winners will be recognized at the Society's National Awards Dinner on Sept.
+28, 2011 in Columbus, OH.
+The event is part of the annual SBE National Meeting, which is being held in conjunction with the Ohio Broadcast Engineering Conference, sponsored by the Ohio Association of Broadcasters.

 Acceptable Use Policy blog comments powered by Disqus

 The history of radio broadcasting extends beyond the work of a few famous inventors.